azdavis/azdavis.net/posts/en/unrecur.md

 We're going to be putting each recursive call on its own line, since we're going to be moving and changing the calls around a lot.

-For a most calls this is pretty easy.
+For most calls this is pretty easy.

 ```diff
 @@ -9,11 +9,13 @@ pub fn func(es: &mut Vec<Event>, mut data: Data) -> usize {